 Since 1790, France has been divided into administrative units of about 6100 sq km (2380 sq mi) called départements.
 There are 96 départements in France and a further five overseas.

 The French Alps include Mont Blanc, which at 4800m (15,750ft) is Europe's highest peak.
-In Winter, they offer one of the best ski opportunity in the world.
-The Pyrenees, between France and Spain, are well preserved, a paradise for the rider...
+In Winter, they offer one of the best places for skiing in the world.
+The Pyrenees, between France and Spain, are well-preserved, a paradise for riders...
 The most spectacular of France's ancient ranges is the Massif Central, a huge region in the middle of France that covers one-sixth of the country.

-The country's longest river, the Loire, runs 1020km (630mi) from the Massif Central to the Atlantic.
-The Seine, Rhône, Garonne and Rhine are France's other major waterways, draining the plains and funnelling huge mountain run-offs.
+The country's longest river, the Loire, runs on 1020km (630mi) from the Massif Central to the Atlantic ocean.
+The Seine, Rhône, Garonne and Rhine are France's other major waterways, draining the plains and funnelling huge runoffs from the mountains.

 Over 3200km (1985mi) of coastline ranges from the chalk cliffs of Normandy and the promontories of Brittany to the fine-sand beaches along the Atlantic.

 The south-eastern Mediterranean coast tends to have pebbly, sometimes rocky beaches, though the Languedoc and some of the Roussillon beaches have sand-castle potential.